caomw/PrincipalAxesComparator/README.md

 When compute() is called the attribute vertexes contains the input list of vertex of the mesh.

 The following attributes of the class have to be filled with the proper data:
-- center: Origin of the axis of the mesh
+- center: Origin of the axes of the mesh
 - axis1: X axis of the mesh
 - axis2: Y axis of the mesh
 - axis3: Z axis of the mesh